Snickers Candy Bar Copycat (Gluten-Free)

 A close-up of a gluten-free Snickers bar covered in chocolate on a cooling rack.

-How to Make My Homemade Snickers Bars Recipe
+How to Make These Snickers Copycat Bars

 Step 1: Prepare your Pan